 Social media gives you the unique opportunity to expand your audience while interacting with your current customer base.

 Feel free to retweet testimonials, share customer Instagram stories when they use your product, and maybe even create a hashtag.

-That’s where consumer reviews come in.
+That’s where reviews for businesses come in.
 Whether they’re shown on Google, or directly on your website on a separate testimonials page, they can really sway a potential customer’s decision.

 How do I get my customers to leave testimonials?

-There are a few ways to go about capturing testimonials from your fine customers.
+There are a few ways to go about capturing customer testimonials from your fine customers.

 Social media platforms give you the opportunity to easily collect testimonials.